When You Know

 She stated this was not her area of expertise but suggested Münchausen syndrome.

-A child whose diagnoses had been given at age two and documented with the district when he entered preschool at age four.
 Multidisciplinary evaluations and reports had already been provided for eight years.
 Educational supports were already in place.
-Even after transitioning from an IEP to a 504 plan, his medical diagnoses remained documented and supported.
+Even after the transition from an IEP to a 504 plan, his medical diagnoses remained documented, their educational impact already recognized, and accommodations remained in place to support each, including missed instruction related to his medical needs.

-After that moment, the reality I was navigating became entirely different.
+After that moment, the reality I was navigating was entirely different.
+A whole new layer of difficult that is still hard to put into words.

 Over time, Boston stepped back from school communication.
 But trust, once disrupted, does not always return to its original shape.